kelvinz/code-notes/courses/codeofnature.md

 thus, velocity can be described as the 'derivative' of location

-acceleration is change in velocity over time thus, accelation is the 'derivative' of velocity
+acceleration is change in velocity over time thus, accelaration is the 'derivative' of velocity

 **integration** is the inverse of the derivative

 integral of object's velocity over time tells us object's new location when time period ends

-location is integral of velocity velocity is integral of accelation
+location is integral of velocity velocity is integral of acceleration

+integration figures out where the object is at x time we've been doing integration like so
+`velocity.add( acceleration )`
+it's a methodology known as Euler integration or the Euler method it's the simpleset form of integration but not necessarily the most efficient or accurate in real life location is a continuous integration, while Euler integrates at fixed points thus outputting a series of line segments rather than a smooth curve one option to overcome this is to use smaller segments/time but it isn't practical as it will cause too much processing to take place

+box2d uses symplectic Euler or semi-explict Euler, a slight modification of Euler